 Purpose and Orientation: This course is designed to allow students to gain a foundational understanding of the legislation and principles that govern collection, use, and disclosure of information in Canada.
-The core of the course consists of an examination of federal and selected provincial/territorial legislation dealing with information in both the public and private sectors (i.e.: access to information and privacy statutes that apply to government and public bodies; private sector information and privacy statutes that apply to commercial activities).
-It will also include an examination of various causes of action that could be pursued for violations of privacy or other disclosure or misuse of information.
+The core of the course consists of an examination of federal and selected provincial/territorial legislation dealing with information in both the public and private sectors (i.e.: access to information and privacy statutes that apply to government and public bodies; private sector information of various causes of action that could be pursued for violations of privacy or other disclosure or misuse of information.
 As time permits, a selection of other topics will also be considered, including anti-spam legislation, data security, and relevant international developments.